dannyokec/xeno-rat/README.md

 - Listen on multiple ports
 - password secured

-## Issues, Bugs and Contributions

-If you find any issues or bugs, please report them [here](https://github.com/moom825/xeno-rat/issues).
-If you would like to contribute to the project, please fork the repository and submit a pull request.
-All contributions are welcome.
-If you don't know how to build the malware, or use it, then please don't open an issue as it will be closed as completed immediately.
-If you like the project, please leave a star!

 ## Legal Disclaimer

 This tool is for educational purposes only.
 I am not responsible for any damage done by this tool.
 Please always stay within legal and ethical boundaries.